Minimum Slab Thickness for Garage & 8 Essentials for Concrete Strength

 NOTE: Section 1907.1 of the 2021 International Building Code (IBC) specifies that the thickness of concrete floor slabs supported directly on the ground shall not be less than 3 1/2″.

-However, this is the absolute minimum and applies only when there is no load on the concrete slab at all.
-Naturally, this is not applicable when it comes to minimum slab thickness for garage floors, as they must be load bearing.
+However, this is the absolute minimum and applies only when there is little or no load on the concrete slab.
+Naturally, this is not applicable when it comes to minimum slab thickness for garage floors, as they must be load-bearing.

 What Is the Minimum Slab Thickness for Garage Floor?